santosh/gophercises/README.md

 ## File Renaming Tool

 A tool used to rename files with a common pattern.
 Eg we might want to take many files with names like “Dog (1 of 100).jpg”, “Dog (2 of 100).jpg”, … and rename them to “Dog_001.jpg”, “Dog_002.jpg”, …

+## Quite Hacker News

+Take <https://github.com/tomspeak/quiet-hacker-news>, and make it fast by adding caching and concurrency.